ricky-wong/siads697-project/README.md

 Do not rely on GitHub's `.ipynb` renderer, since it will not render all types of outputs.

+All notebooks are intended to be able to run start-to-finish, independently, in any order.
+Dependency installation is done via a library import.

 ## `notebooks/lib/`
 Convenience functions used among multiple notebooks to do multiple things.
 Includes the installation of `requirements.txt` packages.